Cosmological parameter inference with Bayesian statistics: Fitting a straight-line

-Now let us consider the Hyperparameter method.
-In this case our likelihood can be written as Eq. \eqref{hyperlik}.
-Similarly to the last procedure, we compute the posterior with flat priors and using 5 chains with 10,000 steps for each one, and check for autocorrelations.
-Our results are as followed: $a=2.97 \pm 0.038$ with Gelman-Rubin of 1.000113 and $b=1.995\pm 0.010$ with Gelman-Rubin 1.000155.
-Comparing both procedures we observe they provide similar results.
-In fact, the confidence regions for both approximations, Fig. \ref{contour_1} and left panel of Figure \ref{stright1}, are similar as well.
+{Now, let us consider the Hyperparameter method.
+In this case, our likelihood can be written as Equation \eqref{hyperlik}.
+Similar to the last procedure, we compute the posterior with flat priors, using 5 chains with 10,000 steps for each one, and check for autocorrelations.
+Our results are as follows: $a=2.97 \pm 0.038$ with Gelman-Rubin of 1.000113, and $b=1.995\pm 0.010$ with Gelman-Rubin 1.000155.
+Comparing both procedures, we observe they provide similar results.
+In fact, the confidence regions for both approximations, Figure~\ref{contour_1}} and the top panel of Figure \ref{stright1} are similar as well.
 So, which method is better?
-We could say that the method with hyperparameters is as good as the one without them, but in order to be sure we compute the evidence ratio $K$ between both models.
-We obtained from Eqn. \eqref{bayesfactork}
+We could say that the method with hyperparameters is as good as the one without them, but, in order to be sure, we compute the evidence ratio $K$ between both models.
+We obtained from Equation~\eqref{bayesfactork}

-Then, comparing with Table \ref{tab:Jeffrey} we can say that the evidence for $H_1$ to be better than $H_0$ is weak.
-In such case it should be equally better to work with $H_0$ as to $H_1$, as we explained before. \\
+{Then, comparing with Table \ref{tab:Jeffrey}, we can say that the evidence for $H_1$ to be better than $H_0$ is weak.
+In such a case, it should be equally better to work with $H_0$ as to $H_1$, as explained~before.}

-Finally, in order to exemplify our results, let us plot in the right panel of Figure \ref{stright1} our data with the straight-line inferred by the mean parameters of both models.
-As we expected our estimation fits well the data for both cases.
+Finally, in order to exemplify our results, let us plot in the bottom panel of Figure \ref{stright1} our data with the straight-line inferred by the mean parameters of both models.
+As we expected, our estimation fits well the data for both cases.